Negoslavci: Population

 Negoslavci has 1,417 inhabitants, the majority of whom are Serbs, making up 96.86 percent of the population according to the 2011 population census.
 This makes Negoslavci the municipality with the second-highest percentage of Serbs in Croatia.
 It is also the municipality with the lowest percentage of Croats (1.78%) in the country.

 Languages

 Due to the local minority population, the Negoslavci municipality prescribe the use of not only Croatian as the official language, but the Serbian language and Serbian Cyrillic alphabet as well.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings do have Cyrillic signage, as do street signs and seals, but not traffic signs.
+Cyrillic is not used on any official documents, nor are there public legal and administrative employees proficient in the script.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated and carried out.

 Religion

 The majority of the population belongs to the Serbian Orthodox Church.

 Politics

 Joint Council of Municipalities

 The Municipality of Negoslavci is one of seven Serb majority member municipalities within the Joint Council of Municipalities, inter-municipal sui generis organization of ethnic Serb community in eastern Croatia established on the basis of Erdut Agreement.
 As Serb community constitute majority of the population of the municipality it is represented by 2 delegated Councillors at the Assembly of the Joint Council of Municipalities, double the number of Councilors to the number from Serb minority municipalities in Eastern Croatia.